Learn About Medical Liens and What They Mean for Your Case

 Your insurance company may have paid for medical treatment, surgery, follow-up hospital care, pain medication, or other medical expenses.
 If these expenses are linked to your personal injury claim, the insurance company is entitled to a percentage of your compensation.

-The more of your treatment that your insurance plan covered, the more likely it is that you will have a lien for a substantial amount.
-This is because your insurance provider is more likely to file a lien if they have paid for more of your medical care.
+The more of your treatment that your insurance plan covers, the more likely it is that you will have a lien for a substantial amount.
+Your insurance provider is more likely to file a lien if they have paid for more of your medical care.

 What is the difference between subrogation and a lien?